bugthesystem/distrox/README.md

 Distrox
 ==========
-A fast thread-safe in-memory cache server that supports a big number of entries in Go
+A fast thread-safe in-memory cache library and server that supports a big number of entries in Go

 > It can be used as a standalone server or imported as a separate package.